wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/storage/storage-use-azcopy.md

 The generated JSON data file follows the payload format for minimal metadata.
 For details on this payload format, see [Payload Format for Table Service Operations](http://msdn.microsoft.com/zh-cn/library/azure/dn535600.aspx).

-Note that when exporting Storage Table Entities to Storage Blob, AzCopy will export the Table entities to local temporary data files firstly and then upload them to Blob, these temporary data files are put into the journal file folder with the default path �<code>%LocalAppData%\Microsoft\Azure\AzCopy</code>�, you can specify option /Z:[journal-file-folder] to change the journal file folder location and thus change the temporary data files location.
-The temporary data files� size is decided by your table entities� size and the size you specified with the option /SplitSize, although the temporary data file in local disk will be deleted instantly once it has been uploaded to the Blob, please make sure you have enough local disk space to store these temporary data files before they are deleted,
+Note that when exporting Storage Table Entities to Storage Blob, AzCopy will export the Table entities to local temporary data files firstly and then upload them to Blob, these temporary data files are put into the journal file folder with the default path “<code>%LocalAppData%\Microsoft\Azure\AzCopy</code>”, you can specify option /Z:[journal-file-folder] to change the journal file folder location and thus change the temporary data files location.
+The temporary data files’ size is decided by your table entities’ size and the size you specified with the option /SplitSize, although the temporary data file in local disk will be deleted instantly once it has been uploaded to the Blob, please make sure you have enough local disk space to store these temporary data files before they are deleted,

 ### Split the export files